Table of Contents

 Project Management & Collaboration

 Keeping everyone on the same page is easier with tools like Jira, Trello, and Slack.
-These help manage tasks, track bugs, and streamline team communication.
-From planning Frontend development tools to coordinating across mobile and web teams, collaboration platforms keep things running smoothly, even on tight deadlines.
+These tools help manage tasks, track bugs, and streamline team communication.
+From planning frontend development to coordinating mobile and web teams, collaboration platforms keep things running smoothly, even on tight deadlines.

 Recommended Tools: